VaccineAndDrugEvaluationCentre/rosewood-go/README.md

 ### Install
 - Windows: download cmd/carpenter.exe
 - MacOS: download cmd/carpenter
+- ensure that you are using the most recent version.
+Type carpenter version and compare output with version above.

 ### Compile
-- clone the repo and its dependencies "github.com/drgo/errors"
+- clone the repo (all dependencies are in the cmd/vendor; see fig dep-graph.png)
-	"github.com/drgo/fileutils"

-- MacOS
+#### MacOS/linux
--- cd to cmd/
+- cd to cmd/
--- type make build to generate an executable file
+- type make build to generate an executable file
--- type make buildwin to generate a Windows exe
+- type make buildwin to generate a Windows exe

+#### Windows
+- cd to cmd/
+- type make build to generate an executable file

 ### Issues
 --